Friday, July 15, 2005

 The way you think and talk about yourself will have an enormous influence on they way your life progresses.
 Take every opportunity to make that influence a positive, enthusiastic and supportive one.

 Copyright ©2005 Ralph S. Marston, Jr. All Rights Reserved.
 The Daily Motivator is provided for your personal, non-commercial use only.
-Re-distribution (other than personal sharing) without permission is not allowed.
+Other than personal sharing, please do not re-distribute without permission.